2022 Walk for apraxia

 Careers in Speech-Language Pathologist ranked as #19 in Best Health Care Jobs.

-A US News article reports on the career of Speech-Language Pathologist as #19 in Best Health Care Jobs.
+as #19 in Best Health Care Jobs.

 When most people sit down for dinner with friends, they're probably thinking about what they should order from the menu.
 Whether to pick the burger with french fries or opt for a healthy salad instead might be the cause of some angst.
 But they're probably not worried about whether the waiter or waitress will understand their words or whether they'll be able to chew and swallow their meal.
 Yet millions of Americans do struggle with just these things – speaking and swallowing – and this is where speech-language pathologists come in.
 According to Elizabeth McCrea, the 2014 president of the American Speech-Language-Hearing Association, “speech-language pathologists assess, diagnose and treat a variety of speech, sound, language, voice, fluency and swallowing disorders."